E-mini futures, or more commonly known as e-minis, is a futures contract. The difference is that it is traded

 What is a Futures (Futures Contract)?

-A futures contract, referred to as a futures, is a binding legal financial contract, or an agreement, to buy or sell an underlying at a predetermined price, at a specified, pre-agreed date, in the future, between two parties who don’t necessarily know, or are involved in business with, each other.
+A futures contract, referred to as a futures, is a binding legal financial contract, or an agreement, to buy or sell an underlying asset at a predetermined price, at a specified, pre-agreed date, in the future, between two parties who don’t necessarily know, or are involved in business with, each other.

 The predetermined price agreed upon in the futures contract is known as the “forward price.”

 The underlying asset that is being bought or sold under a futures contract is usually a commodity or a financial instrument.